Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Blue: refers to employees of Blizzard Entertainment who post on the official forums.
 Generally Blues refer to the community managers/representatives (see: ‘CM’), who are heavily responsible for moderating the official forums of Blizzard games, acting as a bridge of communication between the player base and the developers, in addition to providing a constant stream of information regarding such games via company employees and sources, on top of many social media and public relations tasks.
 Nicknamed "blue" because of the blue-colored font that is used in each forum post or thread, a privilege exclusive to the community managers/reps and other Blizzard employees.
 Current Diablo III community manager is Lylirra, and the community representatives are Vaeflare, Grimiku and Nevalistis.

-BM: short for "Blood Magic," a rune for the wizard's "Magic Weapon" ability.
-See: 'MW.'
+BM:vanilla - short for "Blood Magic," a rune for the wizard's "Magic Weapon" ability.
+In Patch 2.01, Reaper of Souls and onward, this rune was replaced by Deflection.

-BO: or "b/o," short for "buyout."
+BO: vanilla - or "b/o," short for "buyout."
 Refers to items being sold or up for auction with an X amount of gold or currency as its immediate purchase price.
 See: 'BIN.'

 BoA: short for "Bind on Account," specifically referring to items that cannot be sold or traded to other players and are "bound" to a single player's account.
-Notable examples are Hellfire Rings and the Staff of Herding.
-BoA will have a much higher role in Reaper of Souls, where all crafting materials, plans, and unique items will be bound to the player’s account.
+In Reaper of Souls, all gold, Horadric Cache items, gambled items, Marquise and higher tier gems, crafting materials, plans, and unique items will be bound to the player’s account.
 Unique items will have a two hour window of time where players can trade with only those from the same game at the time when the unique item first dropped.
 Not to be confused with Korean musician BoA or Bank of America.

 BR: short for "Blood Ritual," a passive ability specific to witch doctors.
 Also short for "Battle Rage," a barbarian ability.